Nilabha13/FastChat-221BHackerStreet/README.md

 How to run:
 Run load balancer, followed by servers in order.
-They take port numbera as command lie argument so enter them one by one as 5001, 5002 etc.
+They take port number as command lie argument so enter them one by one as 5001, 5002 etc.